johndeu/media-services-dotnet-functions-integration/README.md

 * The output container name can be modifed in run.csx by changing the value of the static string _outputContainerName.
   It's set to "output" by default.

-## Update Signing Keys
-The project includes sample base64 signing keys for use with the WebHooks function.
-If you plan to use this sample in your project, you should update the signing key in the Notification_Webhook_Function run.csx and also the EncodeBlob_SingleOut_Function run.csx.

-Replace the signingKey in run.csx.
-       byte[] signingKey = Convert.FromBase64String("<<< SAMPLE_SIGNING_KEY_BASE64 >>>");

 ## EncodeBlob_SingleOut_Function